 Venetian architecture, medieval hilltop towns, churches and towers are testimony of the region’s rich history.

-According to many, Rovinj is the nicest town in Istria.
-Its pastel colored houses are rising right out of the sea.
-It is located on the hilly peninsula with the St. Euphemia church marking its highest point.
+Located on the hilly peninsula, its pastel-colored houses rise right out of the sea.
+The St. Euphemia church stands at the highest point.
 The bell tower is a smaller replica of St. Mark’s bell tower in Venice.
 Streets of old town are full of lively bars, restaurants and art galleries.
-Its harbor is busy with small pleasure and fishing boats.
+Its harbour is busy with small pleasure and fishing boats.

 You can also take a boat and visit nearby islands of St. Catherine, and St. Andrew.
 Both islands have wonderful parks dating back to late 19th century.
 On St. Andrew there is a nice restaurant with an outdoor seafront terrace.

-The best views of Rovinj, you’ll get from the terrace of the hotel Park.
+The best views of Rovinj, you’ll get from the terrace of the Grand hotel Park Rovinj.
+It’s also Rovinj’s best hotel.
 It’s well worth a walk.
 If you would like to find out what to do in Rovinj, check our post on top things to do in Rovinj.

 Istrian countryside is amazing.
 Its rolling hills, medieval hilltop towns, vineyards and olive groves, will make you dream.
 Take a day out to explore towns of Motovun, Groznjan, Zavrsje, Oprtalj.
 Visit sleepy watermill in Kotli and Hum, the smallest town in the world.

 A mystical, abandoned village of Završje is one of our favorite hilltop towns, followed by Grožnjan, a village of artists.
 Motovun is the largest, and perhaps the most visited inland village in Istria.
-It also has a few nice places to have a coffee, or a glass of wine, and a great place to eat, tavern Mondo (no kidding, even the New York Times wrote about it!).
+It also has a few nice places to have a coffee, or a glass of wine,.

 A visit to Brijuni Islands include a boat transfer from and to Fazana, a tourist train ride around the island of Veli Brijun, a visit to the remains of the ancient Roman villa dating back to the I century B.C, the archaeological museum and the Church of St. Germain.